Chris Larson

-Christopher J. Larson (born November 12, 1980) is an American Democratic politician and a member of the Wisconsin Senate, representing southeast Milwaukee County since 2011.
-He was Senate minority leader from 2013 through 2014, and currently serves as Senate Democratic caucus chair.
+Christopher J. Larson (born November 12, 1980) is an American politician who has represented Wisconsin's 7th Senate district in the Wisconsin Senate since 2011.
+A member of the Democratic Party, he was the Senate minority leader from 2013 through 2014, and currently serves as Senate Democratic caucus chair.

 Early life and career

 Larson was born and raised in Milwaukee County, Wisconsin.
-He graduated from Thomas More High School in 1999 and earned a bachelor's degree in finance from the University of Wisconsin–Milwaukee with a minor in political science.
+He graduated from St. Thomas More High School in 1999 and earned a bachelor's degree in finance from the University of Wisconsin–Milwaukee with a minor in political science.
 Before entering politics, Larson was a business manager.